mt1022/cubar/cran-comments.md

 * Updated documentation of `show_codon_tables` so that \values tag has been correctly generated in show_codon_tables.Rd

+* Start the package description with "This package" rather than package name.

 ## R CMD check results